rturcotte861/GettingCleaningData_Project/README.md

   - Explicitly define measurement domain
   - Capitalize parameters
   - Eliminate abbreviations
-  - Eliminate degenerate word recurrence
+  - Eliminate degenerated word recurrence
   - Make reference to X, Y, and Z more tidy

-## 4. Create a second tidy data set with the average of each variable for each activity and each subject from the tidy data in "Data"
+## 4. Create a second tidy data set with the average of each variable for each activity and each subject from the tidy data obtained from steps 1-3.

 4.1 Define grouping variables Data, Set, Subject, and Activity_label using group_by.